 RENT-TO-OWN TRANSACTIONS ARE REGULATED BY LAW IN MOST STATES.
-ANY ADVERSE CHANGE IN THESE LAWS OR THE PASSAGE OF ADVERSE NEW LAWS COULD MATERIALLY AND ADVERSELY AFFECT OUR BUSINESS OPERATIONS OR INCREASE OUR EXPOSURE TO LITIGATION.
+ANY ADVERSE CHANGE IN THESE LAWS OR THE PASSAGE OF ADVERSE NEW LAWS COULD EXPOSE US TO LITIGATION OR REQUIRE US TO ALTER OUR BUSINESS PRACTICES.

-In the event that legislation having a negative impact on our business is adopted, it could have a material and adverse impact on our business operations.
 As is the case with most businesses, we are subject to various governmental regulations, including specifically in our case, regulations regarding rent-to-own transactions.
-There are currently 46 states that have passed laws regulating rental purchase transactions and another state that has a retail installment sales statute that excludes rent-to-own transactions from its coverage if certain criteria are met.
+There are currently 47 states that have passed laws regulating rental purchase transactions and another state that has a retail installment sales statute that excludes rent-to-own transactions from its coverage if certain criteria are met.
 These laws generally require certain contractual and advertising disclosures.
 They also provide varying levels of substantive consumer protection, such as requiring a grace period for late fees and contract reinstatement rights in the event the rental purchase agreement is terminated.
 The rental purchase laws of nine states limit the total amount of rentals that may be charged over the life of a rental purchase agreement.
 Several states also effectively regulate rental purchase transactions under other consumer protection statutes.
 We are currently subject to outstanding judgments and other litigation alleging that we have violated some of these statutory provisions.

-Although there is no comprehensive federal legislation regulating rental-purchase transactions, we cannot assure you that legislation will not be enacted in the future.
+Although there is no comprehensive federal legislation regulating rental-purchase transactions, adverse federal legislation may be enacted in the future.
 From time to time, legislation has been introduced in Congress seeking to regulate our business.
-In addition, we cannot assure you that the various legislatures in the states where we currently do business will not adopt new legislation or amend existing legislation that negatively affects us.
+In addition, various legislatures in the states where we currently do business may adopt new legislation or amend existing legislation that could require us to alter our business practices.

 OUR BUSINESS DEPENDS ON A LIMITED NUMBER OF KEY PERSONNEL, WITH WHOM WE DO NOT HAVE EMPLOYMENT AGREEMENTS.
-THE LOSS OF ANY ONE OF THESE COULD MATERIALLY AND ADVERSELY AFFECT OUR BUSINESS.
+THE LOSS OF ANY ONE OF THESE INDIVIDUALS COULD DISRUPT OUR BUSINESS.

 Our continued success is highly dependent upon the personal efforts and abilities of our senior management, including J. Ernest Talley, our Chairman of the Board and Chief Executive Officer, Mitchell E. Fadel, our President, and Dana F. Goble, our Executive Vice-President and Chief Operating Officer.
-We do not have employment contracts with or maintain key-man insurance on the lives of any of these officers and the loss of any one of them could impact us in a negative way.
+We do not have employment contracts with or maintain key-man insurance on the lives of any of these officers and the loss of any one of them could disrupt our husiness